-Mnarani Aid is a charity which is dedicated to helping the children in the Special Needs units in government primary schools in Kilifi County, Kenya.
-It was formed in 2008 as a Charitable Trust to improve the facilities for the pupils of Mnarani Primary School.
+Mnarani Aid is a charIty whIch is dedIcated to helping the chIldren in the SpecIal Needs unts in government prImary schools in Kilifi County, Kenya.
+It was formed In 2008 as a Charitable Trust to improve the facilities for the pupIls of Mnarani Primary School.

-When we visit the Schools we discuss with the Headmasters and parents which projects they would like to complete with the funds we have available.
-After the work has been carried out we photograph the results and obtain the receipts from the suppliers etc. In this way, we know that all the funds available are spent on the Schools with no administration costs.
+When we visit the Schools we discuss with the Headmasters and parents which projects they would like to complete with the funds we have avaIlable.
+After the work has been carried out we photograph the results and obtain the receipts from the suppliers etc. In this way, we know that all the funds avaIlable are spent on the Schools wIth no administration costs.

 to for the more able learning to keep livestock, goats, chickens or rabbits and to plant and look after maize and vegetables.
-We are doing this by funding the teachers to learn Best Practice and to continue their professional development and by providing any equipment required; such as tools, chicken runs and secure pens for the goats.
-The plan is that these enterprises will become self-sustaining by the selling of the surplus produce and stock.
-We also finance trips that will help the children’s development, for example sports competitions.
+We are doIng this by funding the teachers to learn Best PractIce and to contInue theIr professional development and by providing any equipment required; such as tools, chicken runs and secure pens for the goats.
+The plan is that these enterprises wIll become self-sustaining by the selling of the surplus produce and stock.
+We also finance trips that wIll help the children’s development, for example sports competItIons.

-We also try to provide a Lunch Programme to encourage the parents to send the children to school.
-Mnarani Aid is registered with the UK Charity Commissioners No: 1141872 and the UK HM Revenue & Customs, which allows the opportunity of reclaiming tax under the Gift Aid scheme.
+Mnarani AId is regIstered wIth the UK CharIty Commissioners No: 1141872 and the UK HM Revenue & Customs, whIch allows the opportunity of reclaiming tax under the Gift Aid scheme.

 The Trust is currently supported by amongst others;

-The Trustees are Ian Graham, Jo Cottingham and Christine Bayliss in the UK, and in Kenya, Hassan Abdulatif, Jennifer Grimm and Charles Kamau.
+The Trustees are Ian Graham, Jo Cottingham and ChrIstine Bayliss In the UK, and in Kenya, Hassan Abdulatif, Jennifer Grimm and Charles Kamau.